-Students can study online at Deakin's Cloud Campus and choose from over 180 courses.
-Our state-of-the-art digital tools provide direct access to world-renowned academics and everything students need to succeed at university.
-Studying in the cloud means students can:
+Students can study online at Deakin's Cloud Campus where state-of-the-art digital tools provide direct access to world-renowned academics and everything students need to succeed at university.
+Studying in the Cloud means students can:

 - visit online classrooms to watch classes, submit assessments and take part in live discussions

 - download classes and presentations to stream whenever it suits

 - sit exams in Victoria, Australia or further abroad.

 Deakin's online MBA has been ranked 15th internationally by prestigious university rankings organisation QS.

 The world's most comprehensive ranking of online and distance learning MBA programs, the decision was based on 18 indicators, including employer reputation, work experience of the students studying, accreditation and completion rate.

 Our reputation for world-class research puts Deakin ahead of the pack

 Deakin has been rated first in Victoria for student satisfaction for eight consecutive years (Australian Graduate Survey (2010–15) and QILT Student Experience Survey (2016–18)).